yalinhuang/java-npm-semver/README.md

 --------------------

 This project has enabled continuous build on [Travis CI](https://travis-ci.com/yalinhuang/java-npm-semver).
-The project leverages Gradle and Nebula plug-ins for building, testing, and publishing.
 The build script is tracked under `gradle/buildViaTravis.sh` while a release is triggered by GIT tags.

 #### Unit testing